-In the bankruptcy survey of the Panel Study of Income Dynamics, the most common reason that households gave for filing for bankruptcy was "high debt/misuse of credit cards"-33 percent gave this as their primary reason for filing.
-Similarly, all of the empirical models of the bankruptcy filing decision have found that consumers are more likely to file if they have higher debt.
-Using cross-section household data, Do mowitz and Sartain (1999) found that households are more likely to file as their credit card and medical debt levels increase.
-Using a panel dataset of credit card accounts, Gross and Souleles (2002) similarly found that cardholders are more likely to file as their credit card debt increases.
-In Fay et al.'s (2003) model of bankruptcy filings, households were more likely to file as their financial gain from filing increases-where the financial gain from filing mainly depends on how much debt would be discharged in bankruptcy.
-Since both the Gross and Souleles and Fay et al. studies include dummy variables for each year, their results suggest that debt is not acting as a proxy for some other factor affecting bankruptcy filings that increases over time, but is itself an important explanation for the increase in filings.
+In the bankruptcy survey of the Panel Study of Income Dynamics, the most common reason that households gave for filing for bankruptcy was "high debt/ misuse of credit cards"-33 percent gave this as their primary reason for filing.
+A 2006 survey of debtors who sought credit counseling prior to filing for bankruptcy found that debt was even more important: two-thirds were in financial difficulty because of "poor money management/excessive spending" (National Foundation for Credit Counseling, 2006).
+In addition, all of the empirical models of the bankruptcy filing decision have found that consumers are more likely to file if they have higher debt.
+Domowitz and Sartain (1999) found that households are more likely to file as their credit card and medical debt levels increase.
+Gross and Souleles (2002a) similarly found that credit card holders are more likely to file as their credit card debt increases.
+In Fay, Hurst, and White (2002), my coauthors and I found that households are more likely to file as their financial gain from filing increases-where the financial gain from filing mainly depends on how much debt would be discharged in bankruptcy.
+Since both our study and the Gross and Souleles (2002a) study include dummy variables for each year, the results of these studies suggest that debt is not just acting as a proxy for some other factor affecting bankruptcy filings that increases over time, but is itself an important explanation for the increase in filings.

 International comparisons also suggest a connection between credit card debt and bankruptcy filings.
 Ellis (1998) uses the comparison between the United States and Canada to argue for the importance of credit card debt in explaining the increase in bankruptcy filings.
-General credit cards were first issued in 1966 in the United States. and in 1968 in Canada.
+General credit cards were first issued in 1966 in the United States and in 1968 in Canada.
 In Canada, both credit card debt and bankruptcy filings increased rapidly starting in 1969.
 But in the United States, usury laws in a number of states limited the maximum interest rates that lenders could charge on loans, which held down their willingness to issue credit cards.
 U.S. bankruptcy filings remained constant throughout the 1970s.
-In 1978, however, the U.S. Supreme Court effectively abolished state usury laws in the Marquette decision and, after that, both credit card debt and bankruptcy filings increased rapidly in the United States.
-Mann (2006) documents a similarly close relationship between credit card debt and bankruptcy filings in Australia, Japan, and the United Kingdom.
+In 1978, however, the U.S. Supreme Court effectively abolished state usury laws in the Marquette decision, and after that, both credit card debt and bankruptcy filings increased rapidly in the United States.3 Mann (2006) documents a similarly close relationship between credit card debt and bankruptcy filings in Australia, Japan, and the United Kingdom.

-Livshits et al. (2006) use calibration techniques to examine various explanations for the increase in bankruptcy filings since the early 1980s.
-They find that only the large increase in credit card debt combined with a reduction in the punishment for bankruptcy can explain the increase in bankruptcy filings since the early 1980s.
+Livshits, MacGee, and Tertilt (2006) use calibration techniques to examine various explanations for the increase in bankruptcy filings since the early 1980s.
+They find that only the large increase in credit card debt combined with a